Understanding Audit Legal Implications

 - The auditor is expected to act in good faith and integrity, however, is not expected to be infallible.

-- Liable for negligence or dishonesty but not for pure errors of judgment.
+- An auditor is liable for negligence or dishonesty but not for mere errors of judgment.

 Sources of Legal Liability

 Let’s take a closer look at all the involved parties here.
-Let’s again consider the triangular relationship between the users, client, and auditor.
+Consider the triangular relationship between the users of financial information, a client company, and the auditor.
 Auditors can be sued not only by client companies but also by other parties.

 |Who Might Sue?||Why Sue?|